fredx181/yradio/README.md

 Depends on **yad** (version 0.35 or higher) and **mplayer** installed.

 Search option has access to large database from "RadioSure" (commercial M$ app) converted to use with this app.
 (need to click 'Update Index' first)

+**Options:**
+- Load a Category or do a search
+- Add (from Category list or search results) or remove to/from 'Favorites'
+- Save search results to a new 'Category'
 - Ability to rip the stream (requires "streamripper" installed)

 Forum thread:
 http://murga-linux.com/puppy/viewtopic.php?p=986591#986591

 **Installation:**